ingig/code-narrator/docs/src/cli.ts.md

 # cli.ts

-`cli.ts` is a command-line interface (CLI) script that serves as the entry point for the Code Narrator application.
-It handles the parsing of command-line arguments, loading of user configurations, and the execution of the main application logic.
+The `cli.ts` file is an entry point for a command-line interface (CLI) application.
+It is responsible for parsing command-line arguments, loading configuration files, and running the main application logic.

 ## Table of Contents